EgorBo/Toasts.Forms.Plugin/README.md

 If you are using Xamarin Forms, you must do this AFTER your call to Xamarin.Forms.Init();

 #### Usage
-Use dependency service in order to resolve IToastNotificator
+Use dependency service in order to resolve IToastNotificator.
 ```csharp
 var notificator = DependencyService.Get<IToastNotificator>();